 Green tea is sometimes used as a drink or supplement to treat excessive levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia) and high blood pressure, as well as to avoid heart disease and cancers of the uterine lining (endometrial cancer) and ovarian cancer.
 It’s also used for a variety of other ailments, but there’s no scientific evidence to back it up.
 Green tea is consumed by many people across all countries.
 So, let’s learn about it more.

 Functions of Green Tea

 The leaf bud, leaf, and stem are all useful elements of green tea.
 It is made by boiling fresh leaves at high temperatures without being fermented.
-It is able to keep key compounds known as polyphenols during this process, which appear to be responsible for many of green tea’s advantages.
-Polyphenols may help to reduce joint degeneration by reducing inflammation and swelling, as well as protecting cartilage between the bones.
-They also appear to be capable of fighting human papillomavirus (HPV) infections and reducing abnormal cell proliferation in the cervix (cervical dysplasia).
+It can keep key compounds known as polyphenols during this process, which appear to be responsible for many of green tea’s advantages.
+Polyphenols may help reduce joint degeneration by reducing inflammation and swelling and protecting cartilage between the bones.
+They also appear to fight human papillomavirus (HPV) infections and reduce abnormal cell proliferation in the cervix (cervical dysplasia).
 Research to now has not been able to explain how this works.

 Green Tea Effectivities on Health

 Many people who struggle with their weight discover that it is caused by an accumulation of pounds around their midsection.
 Green tea may aid in weight loss and, as a result, fat loss.
 In a study of overweight people, researchers discovered that individuals who drank green tea lost weight and had a smaller waist circumference.

 Heart disease is a serious condition.
 Green tea consumption has been associated with a lower risk of blocked arteries in population studies.
 Men appear to have a stronger relationship than women.
 Additionally, persons who drink at least three cups of this, each day may have a lower risk of heart disease death.